Lumin T3X announced

 After break in I’ll do a direct compare to the X1.

 I hooked up the SFP switch today with the T3x.
 It’s a Trendnet with Finisar SFP modules.
-I ordered from CDW and they match the versions I got from mouser so they look legitimate.
+I ordered the modules from CDW and they match the versions I got from mouser so they look legitimate.

 I don’t know if there is a break-in period but out of the box, the SFP connection was more transparent but a bit glassy.
 It loses some of the perceived warmth and saturation of tone.
 But it gained a bit more detail.
 For now, I prefer the Ethernet (and I’m using a cheap Cat6, no fancy cable).
 I’ll let it play continuously for another 24 hours.